-In a competition organized by the Venetian aristocrat Don Abbondio Rezzonico, Canova produced his statuette of Apollo Crowning Himself, a work inspired by ancient art of a physically idealized and emotionally detached figure.
-This work came to define the Neoclassical style.
+Canova produced his statuette of Apollo Crowning Himself for a competition organized by the Venetian aristocrat Don Abbondio Rezzonico.
+The statuette was inspired by the ancient art of a physically idealized and emotionally detached figure.
+Furthermore this work came to define the Neoclassical style.

 In 1781, Girolamo Zulian – the Venetian ambassador to Rome – hired Canova to sculpt Theseus and the Minotaur.
 The statue depicts the victorious Theseus seated on the lifeless body of a Minotaur.
-The Scottish painter, archaeologist and dealer, Gavin Hamilton, who was a friend of Canova, advised that he should portray Theseus and the Minotaur after their struggle.
-He considered that Canova would gain more favour and critical acclaim if he were to create a static group rather than a violent one.
-The sculpture did indeed receive widespread acclaim, and helped establish Canova’s reputation as the leading European sculptor of his day.
+The Scottish painter, archaeologist, and dealer, Gavin Hamilton, who was a friend of Canova, advised that he should portray Theseus and the Minotaur after their struggle.
+He felt Canova would gain more favor and critical acclaim if he created a static group rather than a violent one.
+The sculpture did indeed receive widespread acclaim and helped establish Canova’s reputation as the leading European sculptor of his day.